liip/serializer/README.md

 #### Groups

 To generate a serializer without groups, specify an empty group combination `[]`.

+### Arrays with an unknown type

+If you want to (de)serialize arrays with undefined content, you can do that by setting the `allow_generic_arrays` value to `true` via the `options` argument.

+Note: This will only work if the contents of that array are only primitive types (string, int, float, boolean and nested arrays with only these types).

 ## Serialize using the generated code
 In this example, we serialize an object of class `Product` for version 2: